-Program Student Learning Outcomes are the expected culmination of all learning experiences occurring during the program, including the mastery of essential core nursing practice competencies, built upon the seven core values and six integrating concepts.

-Course Student Learning Outcomes are expected culmination of all learning experiences for a particular course within the nursing program, including the mastery of essential core competencies relevant to that course.
-Courses should be designed to promote synergy and consistency across the curriculum and lead to the arraignment of program student learning outcomes.

-Student Learning Outcome statements of expectations written in measurable terms that express what a student will know, do or think at the end of a learning experience.

-Definitions written/modified by the WV Consortium of Associate Degree Nursing Programs and adopted by Southern WV Community and Technical College's nursing program.
-End-of-Program Student Learning Outcome: Generate safe and effective patient centered care using the nursing process.
-NLN Competency: Nursing Judgment.
+- Program Student Learning Outcomes are the expected culmination of all learning experiences occurring during the program, including the mastery of essential core nursing practice competencies, built upon the seven core values and six integrating concepts. - Course Student Learning Outcomes are expected culmination of all learning experiences for a particular course within the nursing program, including the mastery of essential core competencies relevant to that course.
+Courses should be designed to promote synergy and consistency across the curriculum and lead to the arraignment of program student learning outcomes. - Student Learning Outcome statements of expectations written in measurable terms that express what a student will know, do or think at the end of a learning experience. - Definitions written/modified by the WV Consortium of Associate Degree Nursing Programs and adopted by Southern WV Community and Technical College's nursing program.

-: Nursing Judgment 1 Т 1 Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health System • • Illness I Illness II • Concepts Recognize with assistance the use of the nursing process and the holistic model in the assessment, analysis, planning, implementation, and evaluation of nursing care for clients.
+: Nursing Judgmen utcome: Generate sa t. • , , .
+Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health System - Illness I Illness II Concepts Recognize with assistance the use of the nursing process and the holistic model in the assessment, analysis, planning, implementation, and evaluation of nursing care for clients.
 Discuss the principles of medication administration safety.
 Identify the elements of accurate documentation of medication administration Identify and prevent common medication errors.
 Demonstrate competencies in applying principles of medication administration safety in all populations.
-Examine the role of the nurse in safe medication administration including electronic and written Discover critical thinking in the use of the nursing process and the holistic model to assess, analyze, plan, implement, and evaluate nursing care for client.
+Examine the role of the nurse in safe medication administration including electronic Discover critical thinking in the use of the nursing process and the holistic model to assess, analyze, plan, implement, and evaluate nursing care for client.
 Discover the use of the nursing process and the holistic model to assess, analyze, plan, implement, evaluate and revise care for clients.
 Prioritize holistic center care using the nursing process, evidence-based practice and critical thinking skills.
 Generate safe and effective patient centered care using the nursing process.

-End-of-Program Student Learning Outcome: Generate safe and effective patient centered care using the nursing process.
-NLN Competency: Nursing Judgment.

-NEW Competency · Nursing Judgmen ι.
-Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Assessment and Diagnostics Introduction to Nursing Concepts Dosage Calculations Nursing Concepts of Health and Nursing Concepts of Health and Synthesis of Nursing Concepts Professional Nursing & Health System Illness I Illness II Concepts documents
+End-of-Program S tudent Learning O utcome: Generate sa afe and effective p atient centered ca re using the nursin g process.
+NLN Competency : Nursing Judgmen t.
+Level 1 Level 1 Level 2 Level 2 Level 2 Level 3 Level 3 NU 133 NU 134 NU 132 NU 144 NU 234 NU 244 NU 245 Health Introduction to Dosage Nursing Nursing Synthesis of Professional Assessment and Nursing Calculations Concepts of Concepts of Nursing Nursing & Diagnostics Concepts Health and Health and Concepts Health System - Illness I Illness II - Concepts and written documents